VisionSystemsInc/vsi_common/docs/style.rst

      exec 3>&-

-     exec 3&>- # WRONG style.
+     exec 3&>- # Wrong style.
 This is dealing with descriptors

 * Redirecting to a file